API Reference

 score | number | 0–100.
 Higher = better quality. |

-quality | string | high | medium | low |
+quality | string | strong | high | medium | low |

-recommended_action | string | call_immediately | review_before_call | do_not_call |
+recommended_action | string | high_priority | standard_priority | review | discard.
+CRM-agnostic; use to route or prioritize. |

 Quality levels & recommended actions

-| Score | Quality | Recommended action |
+| Quality | Recommended action |

-| ≥ 80 | high | call_immediately |
+high | standard_priority |

-| 50–79 | medium | review_before_call |
+medium | review |

-| < 50 | low | do_not_call |
+low | discard |

 Flags reference